-The Imperial Valley Campus is a branch campus of San Diego State University serving the desert area of southeastern California.
+The Imperial Valley Campus is a branch campus of San Diego State University serving the people of southeastern California.
 It is accredited as an integral division of SDSU and operates under the same academic calendar.
 Established in 1959 by an act of the State legislature, the campus offers the last two years of undergraduate education, graduate programs, and fifth year credential programs for teacher preparation.
-In addition, the Imperial Valley Campus offers first and second year undergraduate education to a select cohort of students planning to major in criminal justice, liberal studies, or psychology.
-The campus offers students the advantages of smaller classes and individual contact with the faculty.
+In addition, the Imperial Valley Campus offers first and second year undergraduate education through the Imperial Valley University Partnership, an innovative collaboration between SDSU-IV, Imperial Valley College, and the Imperial County Office of Education, to students planning to major in criminal justice, liberal studies, psychology, or Spanish (available for students who have received a score of 3 or higher on the Spanish Language Advanced Placement examination).
 The Imperial Valley Campus faculty are multinational in their classroom orientation and background.
-Interactive television provides students in Calexico the opportunity to participate in some classes broadcast live from the campus in San Diego.
+Smart classroom technology provides students the opportunity to participate in some classes broadcast live from the campus in San Diego.
 The Imperial Valley Campus schedules many of its classes in three-hour blocks so that students who work full time can earn 9-12 units a semester by attending classes once or twice a week.
-Occasional classes are also offered on the weekends.
+Some classes are also offered on the weekends.